 CATHEDRAL ART PROGRAM

 In art class, students experience a variety of media and techniques, from painting and drawing to three-dimensional work with papier-mâché and clay.
 Students are taught the basic elements of art and principles of design, and learn to incorporate these into their work.
 Students are introduced to a variety of artists and techniques ranging from old masters to pop art to cultural craft and design.
-Funds from Run 4 Cathedral and Cathedral’s donors make Cathedral School’s art program possible.
+Funds from Run for Cathedral and Cathedral’s donors make Cathedral School’s art program possible.

 Each spring the Cathedral community gathers to celebrate the students’ achievement in art during the school year at our annual April in Paris(h) event.
 Cathedral’s gym is transformed into an art gallery where all students’ work is featured and displayed.
 Parishioners, parents, students, and friends of Cathedral are invited to stroll and linger in the gym-gallery.
 The evening also includes a parish-school community building dinner, along with an online auction featuring class projects, parishioner art, and more.